cbonoz/carbon22/README.md

 ### How to use

-Before running a job check `CarbonOracle` for the best times in your region (and even outside your region) for the best time slot.
+Before running a job check the `CarbonOracle` app for the best times in your region (and even outside your region) for the best time slot.

 ### Potential future work: